 Type of Bag To Pack for a Theme Park

 Before you pack for your theme park or amusement park trip, you’ll need to figure out which bag to bring.
-If you are flying in for a theme park vacation, you may consider using this bag as your flight carry-on bag.
+If you are flying in for a theme park vacation, you may consider using this bag as your flight carry-on bag to consolidate and save space.

 Bring a bag that is comfortable to carry, because you’ll probably need to have it with you all day.
 While most theme parks do have storage lockers available, they aren’t always convenient.
 You’ll also want to have your essential items, like credit cards, park tickets, and cash, with you at all times.